 - Violet—Dark background with violet color.

 - Vivid—Bright tones.

 - Organization Shared—Sync with the shared theme setting in your organization.
 You cannot customize colors when you choose this setting.
 If you don't choose this theme, you can still choose colors from the shared theme when you configure color settings for a widget.

 Click Customize to change a color set and font.

-- Primary color—Customize the primary color which is most frequently used by default in the app.
+- Primary color—Customize the primary color that is most frequently used by default in the app.